graphitemaster/neothyne/docs/STYLE.md

     vector<int> v = {1, 2};

-Variables needed for `if`, `while` and `for` statements should normally be declared within those statements, so th at such variables are confined to those scopes.
+Variables needed for `if`, `while` and `for` statements should normally be declared within those statements, so that such variables are confined to those scopes.
 E.g.:
 ```
     while (const char *p = strchr(string, '/')) string = p + 1;
 ```

-A minor caveat to this rule is when the variable is an object, its constructor is invokes everytime it enters scope and is created, and its destructor is invoked every time it goes out of scope.
+A minor caveat to this rule is when the variable is an object, its constructor is invoked every time it enters scope and is created, and its destructor is invoked every time it goes out of scope.

     // Bad: Lots of object constructions and destructions